Dipole Subtraction vs. Phase Space Slicing in NLO NRQCD Heavy-Quarkonium Production Calculations: Phase space slicing implementation

 \subsection{A remark on the tensor decomposition}

 We note that the tensor decompositions of Eqs.~(\ref{eq:TensRedSoft2}) and (\ref{eq:TensRedSoft3}) involve momentum $p_{(34)}$.
 A potential pitfall is that $p_{(34)}$ does not appear in the integrand of Eq.~(\ref{eq:TensRedSoft3}), nor does it in Eq.~(\ref{eq:TensRedSoft2}) in the cases $i=1$ or 2, and one might na\"{\i}vely think that $d\mathrm{PS}_{p_j}$ only involves momentum $p_j$, of which $p_{(34)}$ is independent in the limit of $p_j$ being soft.
 Thus, one might be led to assume that the structures with $p_{(34)}$ are not necessary in the above-mentioned cases.
+However, the dependence on $p_{(34)}$ does enter in a more subtle way, via the phase space constraint of $p_j$ being soft, which implies $\delta_s>2E_j/\sqrt{s}=(s-2p_0\cdot p_{(34)}-4m_Q^2)/s$.
+Alternatively, to understand the necessity of all structures involving $p_{(34)}$, one can convince oneself that the corresponding coefficients $A_2$, $A_4$, $A_7$, and $A_9$ in Eqs.~(\ref{eq:TensRedSoft2}) and (\ref{eq:TensRedSoft3}) are indeed nonzero.
+To this end, one applies the projectors

-Using a tensor decomposition with the $p_{(34)}$ structures omitted then leads to incorrect results for $\Omega_{i=1\,\mathrm{or}\,2,j}^\beta$ and $\Omega_j^{\alpha\beta}$.
-Incidentally, this does not spoil the the infrared finiteness, which would have served as a crucial check otherwise.
+and inserts the results of the soft phase space integrals.
+By the same token, using a tensor decomposition with the $p_{(34)}$ structures omitted then leads to incorrect results for $\Omega_{i=1\,\mathrm{or}\,2,j}^\beta$ and $\Omega_j^{\alpha\beta}$.
+Incidentally, this neither spoils the infrared finiteness nor the dependence on $\delta_s$, which would have served as a crucial check otherwise.
 So, this mistake is easily made and more easily overlooked.
 As already mentioned in Ref.~\cite{Butenschoen:2019npa}, Ref.~\cite{Butenschoen:2012px} is affected by this mistake.
 The numerical effects of this are discernible in Fig.~2 of Ref.~\cite{Butenschoen:2012px}, where the dashed curves, indicating the ${}^3\!P_J^{[8]}$ contributions, are subject to visible deviations.
 Fortunately, the effects on the physical results in Fig.~1 of Ref.~\cite{Butenschoen:2012px} are insignificant, being of the order of the numerical uncertainty.
 We believe that this easy-to-miss mistake has also creeped into other authors' calculations.
 In fact, Eqs.~(5) and (6) of Ref.~\cite{Jia:2014jfa} only hold if the incorrect tensor decomposition is applied.
 Furthermore, purposely including this mistake, we are able to approximately reproduce the results shown in Fig.~3 of Ref.~\cite{Gong:2012ug} and Fig.~2 of Ref.~\cite{Feng:2018ukp}, while our correct evaluations significantly differ from these results.